Trees

 Small Trees

-Trees with a smaller height structure and/or canopy spread.
+Small trees are defined as those with a smaller height structure and/or canopy spread.
 These trees can be introduced in tight, urban situations.
 They may be chosen for their decorative or biodiverse qualities.
 They are generally the shortest-lived.

 Deciduous